cloudberrydb/cloudberrydb/src/backend/cdb/dispatcher/README.md

 	* `cdbdisp_checkDispatchResult`: block until QEs report a command OK response or an error etc
 	* `cdbdisp_getDispatchResults`: fetch results from dispatcher state or error data if an error occurs
 	* `cdbdisp_destroyDispatcherState`: destroy current dispatcher state and recycle gangs allocated by it.

+### CdbComponentDatabases
+CdbComponentDatabases is a snapshot of current cluster components based on catalog gp_segment_configuration.
+It provides information about each segment component include dbid, contentid, hostname, ip address, current role etc.
+It also maintains a pool of idle QEs (SegmentDatabaseDescriptor), dispatcher can reuse those QEs between statements in the same session.

+CdbComponentDatabases has a memory context named CdbComponentsContext associated.

+#### CdbComponentDatabases routines:
+There are a few functions to manipulate CdbComponentDatabases, Dispatcher can use those functions to make up/clean up a gang.

+* cdbcomponent_getCdbComponents(): get a snapshot of current cluster components from gp_segment_configuration.
+When FTS version changed since last time, destroy current components snapshot and get a new one if 1) session has no temp tables 2) current gxact need two-phase commit but gxid has not been dispatched to segments yet or current gxact don't need two phase commit.

+* cdbcomponent_destroyCdbComponents(): destroy a snapshot of current cluster components including the MemoryContext and pool of idle QEs for all segments.

+* cdbcomponent_allocateIdleQE(contentId, SegmentType): allocate a free QE by 1) reuse a QE from pool of idle QEs.
+2) create a brand new QE.
+For case2, the connection is not actually established inside this function, the caller should establish the connections in a batch to gain performance.
+This function guarantees each segment in a session have only one writer.
+SegmentType can be:
+	* SEGMENTTYPE_EXPLICT_WRITER : must be writer, for DTX commands and DDL commands and DML commands need two-phase commit.
+	* SEGMENTTYPE_EXPLICT_READER : must be reader, only be used by cursor.
+	* SEGMENTTYPE_ANY: any type is ok, for most of queries which don't need two-phase commit.

+* cdbcomponent_recycleIdleQE(SegmentDatabaseDescriptor): recycle/destroy a QE. a QE will be destroyed if 1) caller specify forceDestroy to true.
+2)connection to QE is already bad.
+3) FTS detect the segment is already down.
+4) exceeded the pool size of idle QEs.
+5) cached memory exceeded the limitation. otherwise, the QE will be put into a pool for reusing later.

+* cdbcomponent_cleanupIdleQE(includeWriter): disconnect and destroy idle QEs of all segments. includeWriter tells cleanup idle writers or not.